-7.3.2 DV_DATE Class
+7.2.2 DV DATE Class

+CLASS DV_DATE Purpose Represents an absolute point in time, as measured on the Gregorian calendar, and specified only to the day.
+Semantics defined by ISO 8601.
+Use Used for recording dates in real world time.
+The partial form is used for approximate birth dates, dates of death, etc. ISO 18308 STR 3.7 CEN TOCD choice Quantifiable Observation Data Item Synapses DTValue attribute of DateTime class (this does not distinguish the representation of dates and of times)

 CLASS DV_DATE

-Purpose Represents an absolute point in time, as measured on the Gregorian calendar, and specified only to the day.

-Use Used for recording dates in real world time.

-ISO 18308 STR 3.7

-CEN TOCD choice Quantifiable Observation Data Item

-Synapses DTValue attribute of DateTime class (this does not distinguish the representation of dates and of times)

 GEHR G1_DATE

 HL7 PointInTime (TS).
 Note that this type simply measures a number of seconds since an epoch, with a timezone.
 These values are convertable to y/m/d form via the calendar attribute of TS.

-Inherit DV_CUSTOMARY_QUANTITY
+Inherit DV_TEMPORAL, ISO8601_DATE

+Functions Signature Meaning

+(effected) diff (other: like Current): DV_DURATION Difference of two dates.

 Attributes Signature Meaning

-year: Integer year

-month: Integer month in year

-day: Integer day in month
+value: String ISO8601 date string

+Functions Signature Meaning

+(effected) magnitude: Integer ensure Result >= 0 Numeric value of the date as days since the calendar origin point 1/1/0000

+Invariants Value_valid: valid_iso8601_date(value)